-From the moment you walk in, you can tell that this is a special place for a haircut.
-If you’re lucky, the Dapper Dans, Disney’s barbershop quartet, will perform while you get your ears lowered.
+From the moment you walk in, you can tell this is a special place for a haircut.
+And if you’re lucky, the Dapper Dans, Disney’s barbershop quartet, will perform while you are there.

-For a first haircut, baby will be treated to Mickey Mouse stickers, confetti, bubbles, or some other type of “entertainment” during the experience.
-Afterwards, baby will be presented with a certificate commemorating the occasion and a pair of mouse ears which say “First Haircut.”
+For a first haircut, your baby will be treated to Mickey Mouse stickers, confetti, bubbles, or some other type of “entertainment” during the experience.
+Afterwards, your little one will be presented with a certificate commemorating the occasion and a pair of mouse ears which say “First Haircut.”